-Situated within the Upper River Ray Living Landscape, Meadow Farm is a 28-hectare site by the River Ray on the Oxon-Bucks border, surrounded by fine hedgerows filled with overgrown hawthorn and blackthorn sprawling in every direction and home to whitethroats and yellowhammers.
+Situated within the Upper River Ray Living Landscape, Meadow Farm is a 28-hectare site by the River Ray on the Oxon-Bucks border, surrounded by wide blackthorn hedges and home to whitethroats and yellowhammers.

 - Read more about the wildlife at Meadow Farm on our blog.